-I was blessed to have 13 years with Fergie, and I truly loved ever minute of it.
-When I was little she was someone who I shared my secrets with and as I got older she was someone who would let me hold her when I was crying or feeling bad.
+I was blessed to have 13 years with Fergie, and I truly loved every minute of it.
+When I was little she was someone whom I shared my secrets with and as I got older she was someone who would let me hold her when I was crying or feeling bad.
 As time went on, my love for Fergie grew just as Harry’s love for Hedwig grew, but the carefree nature of childhood is only temporary; the majority of our life is spent dealing with trials and responsibilities.
 Unfortunately, my childhood came to an end earlier than I expected.
 My dog became extremely ill when I started reading Harry Potter for the second time.
 I started reading them around February when school was coming to a close and I loved getting emerged into the familiar story once more.
 But as I was reading it, all the scenes involving Harry and Hedwig took on a greater meaning.

-Fergie got sick very fast which was shocking to my family.
+Fergie got sick very fast, which was shocking to my family.
 She had never been sick or had any surgeries; she was a perfectly healthy dog.
 Fergie, my sweet childhood companion, died a couple of months before my graduation of high school, which symbolized the end of my childhood.
 I got my dog when I was 5 years old—just as my primary education was starting—and she died just as it was ending.
-Throughout the years Fergie and I had become very close and my family would joke around and say I was her “safe zone”.
+Throughout the years Fergie, and I had become very close, and my family would joke around and say I was her “safe zone”.
 After the hurricanes in 2005, she would shake whenever she heard thunder, but when I would hold her she would relax and immediately stop shaking.
-Fergie slept with me every night for eight years and when she was ready for me to wake up she would lick my face and snuggle close.
+Fergie slept with me every night for eight years, and when she was ready for me to wake up, she would lick my face and snuggle close.
 I was blessed to have my dog, Fergie, for almost 13 years.
 She was the sweetest dog that I have ever known, and she taught me things that humans cannot possibly teach, just as Hedwig taught Harry.
 If I were to accidentally step on Fergie’s foot when she was too close to me she would always act like it was her fault and come to me licking my face.
 Hedwig was funny in the way that when Harry treated her unfairly, she would let Harry know by ignoring him.
 Fergie would patiently wait to go outside if we were busy, and she would let us know if she was hungry.
 She was perfectly content with lazy afternoons, and was happy just because she was with her family.
 Just like Fergie, Hedwig was a happy owl that loved being with Harry and truly thrived off of his love for her.
 Fergie taught me how to love unconditionally and how to be happy with the life and the situations you are given.